Gerry Reynolds (British politician)

-Gerald William Reynolds (17 July 1927 – 7 June 1969), known as Gerry Reynolds, was a British Labour Party politician.
+Gerald William Reynolds (17 July 1927 – 7 June 1969) was a British Labour Party politician who was the Member of Parliament for Islington North from 1958 until his death.

+Background

+Reynolds was born Brentford, Middlesex, in 1927, and was educated in Acton.
+He was diagnosed with kidney disease when he was fourteen, and at the time was given only three months to live.
+He went on to attend the Ealing School of Art.

 Political career

-Reynolds was elected as the Member of Parliament for the constituency of Islington North in a 1958 by-election following the early death of the sitting MP Wilfred Fienburgh, who was killed in a car crash at the age of 38.
+Reynolds began his political career on the Acton Borough Council, to which he was elected in 1949.
+He served as mayor of Acton from 1961 to 1962.
+He was elected as the Member of Parliament for the constituency of Islington North in a 1958 by-election following the early death of the sitting MP Wilfred Fienburgh, who was killed in a car crash at the age of 38.
 He was re-elected the following year at the 1959 general election, and at the next two general elections in the constituency.

 In the British Government of the 1960s he was Parliamentary Under-Secretary for the Army from 1964 to 1965, then for two years he was the Minister of Defence (Army).
-From 1967-1969 he held the office of Minister of Defence (Administration) at the Ministry of Defence.
+From 1967 to 1969 he held the office of Minister of Defence (Administration) at the Ministry of Defence.

-Death
+Personal life and death

+Reynolds married Dorothy Budd in 1949, and they had two daughters.

-Reynolds died of stomach cancer after a short illness on 7 June 1969 in his 42nd year.
-At the time of his unexpected death he was considered to be a "rising star" in Parliament, and was being talked of as a potential future Prime Minister.
+Reynolds died from cancer at a London hospital on 7 June 1969, at the age of 41.
+Few in parliament knew he was ill, and so his death came as a considerable shock; he had previously been considered a "rising star" in Westminster, and was being talked of as a potential future prime minister.

 Publications

-'The Night the Police Went on Strike', by Reynolds, G.W. & Judge, A. (Pub.
+The Night the Police Went on Strike, by Reynolds, G.W. & Judge, A. (Pub.
 Weidenfeld & Nicolson, London, 1968).